An official website of the United States government

 Created and led a group on Green's functions at the CTCMS (Center of Theoretical and Computational Materials Science).
 Formed and led a consortium of researchers and teachers from several universities and industries.
 Helped setting up a digital library of Green's functions in a project sponsored by NSF in association with Kent State University.

 Editor-in-Chief of CMC (Computers, Materials, and Continua) published by Tech.
-Science
+Science; until about 2012.
+Now a member of their Editorial Board.

 Guest Editor of a special issue of the CMES (Computer Modeling in Engineering and Science) on Computational Mechanics of Nanomaterials, March 2008